Skip to Content

 13. Mandalay Bay – 3,209 Rooms

-Anchoring the south end of the Las Vegas Strip Mandalay Bay lays claim to the 5th largest convention center in North America boasting over 2,000,000 square feet of space.
+Anchoring the south end of the Strip, Mandalay Bay lays claim to the 5th largest convention center in North America, with over 2,000,000 square feet of space.

-In addition to thousands of hotel rooms, Mandalay Bay is also home to a sprawling 11-acre pool complex which is made up of a lazy river, 1.6 million gallon wave pool, a jogging track, and 2,700 tons of sand.
+In addition to thousands of hotel rooms, Mandalay is also home to a sprawling 11-acre pool complex comprised of a lazy river, a 1.6 million-gallon wave pool, a jogging track, and 2,700 tons of sand.

 12. Flamingo – 3,460 Rooms

-Originally opened in 1946 by mobster Bugsy Siegel, Flamingo is not only massive in size, but an iconic part of the Las Vegas skyline.
+Originally opened in 1946 by mobster Bugsy Siegel, Flamingo is not only huge, but an iconic part of the city’s history.

 Note that approximately 2/3 of Flamingo’s 3,460 rooms have also been recently renovated.